 Moreover, a manufacturer may submit an abbreviated new drug application (ANDA), instead of an NDA, when the manufacturer wants to commercialise a generic drug product.
 Unlike an NDA, an ANDA does not require pre-clinical and clinical data to establish safety and effectiveness.
-On the contrary, the applicant must prove that the product is a bioequivalent.
+Instead, the applicant must prove that the product is a bioequivalent.